DarynHiggins/PowerVS-Setup-with-VPC/README.md

-# Steps to create and connect PowerVS with a VSI to a VPC with a VSI
+# Creating and connecting PowerVS with a VSI to a VPC with a VSI

 ## Preliminary requirements